Jemimah Rodrigues

-Jemimah Jessica Rodrigues (/dʒɛ'miː.mə rɒˈdriːgz/ je-MEE-mə-_-rod-REEKS; born 5 September 2000) is an Indian cricketer.
-She is a middle-order batter who plays for the Indian women's national team.
-She was part of the Indian team that won the 2025 Women's Cricket World Cup, and the Women's Asia Cup in 2022.
-Representing India, she won a gold medal in the 2022 Asian Games and silver medal in the 2022 Commonwealth Games.
+Jemimah Jessica Rodrigues (/dʒɛ'miː.mə rɒˈdriːgz/ je-MEE-mə-_-rod-REEKS; born 5 September 2000) is an Indian international cricketer who plays for the India women's national team as a middle-order batter.
+She was part of the squad that won the 2025 Women's Cricket World Cup, the Women's Asia Cup in 2022, the gold medal at the 2022 Asian Games and the silver medal at the 2022 Commonwealth Games.

-Jemimah represents Mumbai in domestic cricket and plays for the Delhi Capitals in the Women's Premier League.
-She plays for Brisbane Heat in the Australian Women's Big Bash League (WBBL).
+Jemimah represents Mumbai in domestic cricket and captains the Delhi Capitals in the Women's Premier League.
+She plays for Brisbane Heat in the Australian Women's Big Bash League (WBBL) and Southern Brave in The Hundred.
 She has also played for Supernovas and Trailblazers in the Women's T20 Challenge, Yorkshire Diamonds in the Women's Cricket Super League, Melbourne Renegades and Melbourne Stars in the WBBL, Northern Superchargers in The Hundred, and Trinbago Knight Riders in the Women's Caribbean Premier League.